-The Spanish Club of Pakaging celebrated last 10 November the 1st Packaging Conference, the first public event of the entity that was born with the vocation to become a reference point and meeting point of professionals of the sector to know trends and innovations In packaging.
-Two of the projects of the entity that are already a reality are presented: the Professional Network of the Club and the first edition of the book "Fundamental Notions on Packaging Technologies".
-The day also served to present the novelties of the next Hall Hispack 2012 and analyze the market of packaging of food products and the demands and opportunities presented.
+The Spanish Club of Pakaging celebrated last 10 November the 1st Packaging Conference, the first public event of the entity that was born with the aim of becoming a reference point and meeting point of professionals of the sector to know trends and innovations in packaging.
+Two of the projects of the entity that are already a reality were presented: the Professional Network of the Club and the first edition of the book "Fundamentals of Packaging Technology".
+The novelties of the next Hall Hispack 2012 were also presented, and the market of packaging of food products and the demands and opportunities it presents were also analysed.
 The event was attended by Graphispack Association, the Spanish Institute of Packaging and Packaging (IEEE), Fira de Barcelona and the Hispack 2012 Hall.

-Moderated by Ignasi Cusí, Director of the Spanish Packaging Club, and Secretary General of Graphispack Association, the day began with a welcome by Luis Juncosa, president of the Spanish Packaging Club, and Carlos Aguilar, president of IEEE.
-Luís Juncosa, explained that the Club's intention is to become a platform for interaction and networking of all packaging professionals to share, debate, generate, create and develop knowledge and information in favor of the sector.
-He commented that from its beginnings “The Club has set a series of objectives, some of which we present today as a reality: the Professional Network and the first edition of the book “Basic notions on Packaging Technologies”.
+Moderated by Ignasi Cusí, Director of the Spanish Packaging Club, and Secretary General of Graphispack Association, the day began with a welcome by Luis Juncosa, President of the Spanish Packaging Club, and Carlos Aguilar, President of IEEE.
+Luís Juncosa explained that the Club's intention is to become a platform for interaction and networking of all packaging professionals to share, debate, generate, create and develop knowledge and information in favor of the sector.
+He commented that from its beginnings “The Club has set a series of objectives, some of which we present today as a reality: the Professional Network and the first edition of the book “Fundamentals of Packaging Technology”.

-For his part, Carlos Aguilar explained the different initiatives and activities that are being carried out from the Institute aimed at professionalizing the sector of packaging and packaging.
-Among them, he highlighted the creation of the professional module of medium degree in packaging that has begun to impart this course in the School Antoni Algueró.
+For his part, Carlos Aguilar explained the different initiatives and activities that are being carried out from the Institute aimed at professionalizing the sector of packaging.
+Among them, he highlighted the creation of the professional course in packaging which first edition is taught at School Antoni Algueró.

 The Professional Network